Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Experiments

+Not only comparing with the pre-existing weighting functions, such as $\lambda=g^{2}$ or $\lambda=\sigma^{2}$, Table \ref{tab:ablation_weighting_function} additionally reports the experimental result of a general weighting function of $\lambda=g_{\mathbb{P}_{1}}^{2}$.
+From Eq. \eqref{eq:general_weight}, Soft Truncation with $\mathbb{P}_{1}$ and the vanilla training with $\lambda=g_{\mathbb{P}_{1}}^{2}$ coincide in their loss functions in average, i.e., $\mathcal{L}(\bm{\theta};g_{\mathbb{P}_{1}}^{2},\epsilon)=\mathcal{L}_{ST}(\bm{\theta};g^{2},\mathbb{P}_{1})$.
+Thus, when comparing the paired experiments, Soft Truncation could be considered as an alternative way of estimating the same loss, and Table \ref{tab:ablation_weighting_function} implies that Soft Truncation gives better optimization than the vanilla method.
+This strongly implies that Soft Truncation could be a default training method for a general weighted denoising diffusion loss.

 Table \ref{tab:ablation_architecture_sde} provides two implications.
-First, Soft Truncation particularly boosts FID while maintaining density estimation performances in any settings.
-Second, Soft Truncation is applied to the variance weighted loss by improving FID.
-In other words, $\mathcal{L}_{ST}(\bm{\theta};\sigma^{2},\mathbb{P})$ updates the network by the variance weighting loss with softened sample range, $[\tau,T]$.
-Table \ref{tab:ablation_architecture_sde} shows that combining the variance weighting with Soft Truncation additionally improves FID.
+First, Soft Truncation particularly boosts FID while maintaining density estimation performances under the variation of score networks and diffusion strategies.
+Second, Table \ref{tab:ablation_architecture_sde} shows that Soft Truncation is effective on CelebA even when we apply Soft Truncation on the variance weighting, i.e., $\mathcal{L}_{ST}(\bm{\theta};\sigma^{2},\mathbb{P})$, but we find that this does not hold on CIFAR-10 and ImageNet32.
+We leave it as a future work on this extent.

-Table \ref{tab:ablation_epsilon} shows a contrastive trend of the likelihood weight and Soft Truncation.
-The experiment with the likelihood weight shows the inverse correlation of NLL and FID, but Soft Truncation monotonically reduces both NLL and FID by $\epsilon$.
-This implies that Soft Truncation largely mitigates the effort of $\epsilon$ search.
-Table \ref{tab:ablation_prior} studies the effect of $k$ in VPSDE.
+Table \ref{tab:ablation_epsilon} shows a contrastive trend of the vanilla training and Soft Truncation.
+The inverse correlation appears between NLL and FID in the vanilla training, but Soft Truncation monotonically reduces both NLL and FID by $\epsilon$.
+This implies that Soft Truncation significantly reduces the effort of the $\epsilon$ search.
+Table \ref{tab:ablation_prior} studies the effect of the probability distribution of $\tau$ in VPSDE.
 It shows that Soft Truncation significantly improves FID upon the experiment of $\mathcal{L}(\bm{\theta};g^{2},\epsilon)$ on the range of $0.8\le k\le 1.2$.
-Finally, Table \ref{tab:ablation_indm} shows that Soft Truncation is indeed beneficial on improving sample performances for a combined model \cite{kim2022maximum}, where a diffusion model and a normalizing flow are merged to construct a data-adaptive nonlinear diffusion.
+Finally, Table \ref{tab:ablation_indm} shows that Soft Truncation also works with a nonlinear forward SDE \cite{kim2022maximum}, so the scope of Soft Truncation is not limited to a family of linear SDEs.